 We all may annoyed when the doggo will not stop his yapping, so instead of getting annoyed let’s understand what the yapping is all about.
 The most common auditory communications for a dog are barking, growling, and whimpering.

-Growling is a defence warning or a signal that they are not happy and intend to attack if they are feeling threatened.
+Growling: growling is a defense warning or a signal that they are not happy and intend to attack if they are feeling threatened.
 Some dogs will growl to encourage their owners to play with them.

 Dogs like any other animal have ways to communicate with you, they bark, growl, whimper and often you will find a grunting dog that shows you their pleasure.
 As a dog owner you will slowly learn all the different noises your animal makes as their behaviour will reflect on the noises they make.